The trophy was presented for the third time in July 2018. The winners were Alanah May Prince and Oliver Livingstone.

 In appreciation of the support received from the students of Prior Pursglove College, the de Brus committee decided to donate a trophy to the college to be presented annually to the students who had contributed most to the community.

-For 2016 the trophy is to be awarded to Eve Lister and Andrew Wilson for their help and support at the symposium.
-They will also both receive a voucher.
+For 2016 the trophy was awarded to Eve Lister and Andrew Wilson for their help and support at the symposium.

 The above picture shows Emily and Nathan with the Trophy along with Vice Principal Asma Shaffi and Faculty head Michael Mackin..

 Gisborough Hall Hotel - Links with the de Brus History.